openshift/enhancements/enhancements/mco-kargs-day1-support.md

   the same code paths.

 Cons:
-- Requires packaging the MCD in RHCOS, a separate process from the MCD container
+- Requires latest MCD package with necessary fixes in RHCOS shipped with installer, any further changes needs [updating bootimage](https://github.com/openshift/os/issues/381) which is currently not in place.
+- Will only work on clusters with bootimages at 4.3 or higher, i.e. clusters installed at 4.1 or 4.2 and upgraded will not have k-args applied without a double reboot on new nodes spun up.
 - Running the MCD as a binary removes all the advantages we get from containers.
-- Will only work on clusters with bootimages at 4.3 or higher, i.e. clusters installed at 4.1 or 4.2 and upgraded will not have k-args applied without a double reboot on new nodes spun up.

 ##### Method 3 - MCD-as-pivot fed in through ignition